Uterine Fibroid Embolization

 • An estimated 13,000-14,000 UFE procedures are performed annually in the U.S. (as of 2004).

-• Embolization of the uterine arteries is not new.
+• Uterine Fibroid Embolization is not a new procedure.
 It has been used successfully by interventional radiologists for more than 20 years to treat heavy bleeding after childbirth.

-• Embolization has been used to treat tumors since 1966.
-Embolization to treat uterine fibroids has been performed since 1995 and the embolic particles are approved by the FDA specifically to treat uterine fibroid tumors, based on comparative trials showing similar efficacy with less serious complications compared to hysterectomy and myomectomy (the surgical removal of fibroids).
+• Uterine Fibroid Embolization has been performed since 1995 and approved by the FDA specifically to treat uterine fibroid tumors, based on studies showing similar success rates with fewer complications compared to surgery (hysterectomy and myomectomy).

-• Embolization of fibroids was first used as an adjunct to help decrease blood loss during myomectomy.
-To the surprise of the initial users of this method, many patients had spontaneous resolution of their symptoms after only the embolization and no longer needed the surgery.
+• Uterine Fibroid Embolization was first used to help decrease blood loss during myomectomy.
+To the surprise of the doctors, many patients had spontaneous relief of their symptoms after the uterine artery embolization

-• UFE is covered by most major insurance companies and is widely available across the country.
+• Uterine Fibroid Embolization is covered by most major insurance companies and is widely available across the country.

-• Most women with symptomatic fibroids are candidates for UFE and should obtain a consult with an interventional radiologist to determine whether UFE is a treatment option for them.
-An ultrasound or MRI diagnostic test will help the interventional radiologist to determine if the woman is a candidate for this treatment.
+• Most women with symptomatic fibroids are candidates and should schedule a consultation with Memphis Vascular Center to determine whether UFE is a treatment option for you.
+An MRI diagnostic test will help the doctor determine if you are a candidate for this Uterine Fibroid Embolization.

 Effect on Fertility